andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 feel reticent to ask a stupid question, I never feel ostracized for being the token non-dancer.
 This wonderful environment is a natural outgrowth from sharing the studio with the kindest, warmest, most generous people I have ever met.
+Mark told us at the start of rehearsals we'd become a family and he couldn't have been more correct.
 Every single one of my co-performers has a heart of gold and I would give them the shirt off my back
 (assuming I'm wearing a shirt and not, y'know, fully nude).